 The Chip-and-PIN standard itself may be superseded at some point of time by the adoption of NFC mobile payment solutions such as Apple Pay, Google Wallet or CurrentC and we won’t need the Chip-and-PIN standard in the upcoming era as by use of these payment technologies, the credit card numbers are not transmitted during the transaction process.
 NFC is still susceptible to exploitation by attackers, but most attacks require physical proximity, making large-scale thefts almost impossible.

 Advice for Consumers

 Encryption mechanisms for Point of Sale networks has been in the market for pretty long and is also being employed by the vendors at a much faster due to the stringent requirements from PCI SSC.
 However new techniques for exploitation will be developed by the attackers as per the countermeasures being introduced from the security foundations.

 There are several steps we can take to remain vigilant against this type of fraud (As suggested by Symantec):

-Organizations that are storing, processing or transmitting card (Credit/Debit) transactions are required to meet the security requirements specified by the Payment Card Industry Data Security Standards (PCI-DSS).
+Organizations that are storing, processing and/or transmitting card data (Credit/Debit) transactions are required to meet the security requirements specified by the Payment Card Industry Data Security Standards (PCI DSS).